-What am I supposed to do when this happens?
+What the hell am I supposed to do when this happens?

-So, what the hell are we supposed to do?
+But what the hell are we supposed to do when these things pop up?

-I certainly don’t remember learning about this in the training course…
+I certainly don’t remember learning about this in the online course…

-Most of the time, we react.
-We like to think that we’re forced to react (I’m so busy, it’s all I have time to do…), but we really make that our default choice.
+In most situations, we react.
+It’s convenient for us to tell ourselves that we’ve been forced to react: I’m so busy, it’s all I have time to do… But, we choose to make that our default reaction.
 It’s easier.
 No thinking required, really.
-The problem appears in front of us, and we just do the first thing that comes to mind.
+When a problem appears in front of us, we just do the first thing that comes into our mind.
 Maybe it’s the same thing we always do.
 Maybe it’s our natural reaction.
-Maybe it’s the easiest way to move past the current obstacle in our path.
+Maybe it’s the easiest and quickest way for us to move past whatever new obstacle we find in our path.

-Regardless of the reason, we react.
-It gets us past our next problem.
-And we like that, getting past the problem.
-Sometimes it works, but often it just works for now and we end up dealing with that problem again, somewhere down the line.
+Regardless of our reasons, we react.
+It gets us past that next problem, and all we like getting past a problem.
+Sometimes this option works, but quite often it works for a short time and we end up dealing with that same problem again, somewhere down the line.

 But at least it’s not in my face anymore.